JamesCalingo/sportventures/posts/2025-11-30_northeasternhockey_mens.md

 ![](/images/tarps.jpeg)

-### ON DECK

-What's next is up in the air.
-I have a few more things I'd like to do before Christmas - including potentially a return to Matthews - but I'm not 100% sure.

 ---

 [^1]: Should I include Stonehill in this list since they currently play at the Bruins' practice facility?
 I feel like the answer is "no", since I feel like that opens a whole can of worms...